Audit and Risk Committee

 8. Secretarial Support

 The Deputy Vice-Chancellor (Operations) and Registrar, or nominee, will act as secretary of committee meetings and will circulate minutes of the meetings to committee members, the Vice-Chancellor, the external auditors and to the secretary of Council.
-The Deputy Vice-Chancellor (Operations) and Registrar will ensure that a complete record of the proceedings of the Committee including agendas, minutes and papers, proposals, advice and reports provided to the Committee is maintained in permanent form.
+The Deputy Vice-Chancellor (Operations) and Registrar, or nominee, will ensure that a complete record of the proceedings of the Committee including agendas, minutes and papers, proposals, advice and reports provided to the Committee is maintained in permanent form.

 The Committee has the following delegated authorities:

 - appointment of the Internal Auditors

-- approval of the University's accounting policies and changes to them
+- approval of the University's significant accounting policies and changes to them

 When the Committee is considering a recommendation to Council concerning adoption of the University's Annual Report and Financial Statements, reports presented to the Committee at that meeting shall include: